(For additional images of Grindelwald, visit my Google photo album, "2013.10 Hiking in Grindelwald, Switzerland").

 In summer, the lower altitudes boast hiking on wide, well-graded, clearly marked trails, plus sightseeing (waterfalls, ice caves, charming car-free towns atop cliffs), and outdoor dining on sunny patios; in winter, there are skiing facilities and a large number of lodges to support winter visitors.

-Geographically, the area has deep, lush valleys, abundant cows eating their way through their summer pastures while going deaf from the ringing of the enormous bells around their necks, rolling hills dotted with wide farmhouses, and spectacular views of very sharp, new-looking mountains with icy-blue glaciers visible near their tops.
+Geographically, the area has deep, lush valleys, oversized cows eating their way through their summer pastures while going deaf from the ringing of the enormous bells around their necks, rolling hills dotted with wide farmhouses, and spectacular views of very sharp, new-looking mountains with icy-blue glaciers visible near their tops.
 The scenery is dramatic - the mountains rise sharply, and the areas that aren't lush are often rocky cliffs.

 After a series of transportation mishaps, including getting on the wrong car of the correct train (the train divides unexpectedly at some intermediate town, with a few cars going to Grindelwald, and the rest going toward Lauterbrunnen; I wound up in Lauterbrunnen, and had to wait for the next train back to the split to try again) and arriving on the day the bus schedule changed to an infrequent, off-season schedule no one was aware of (meaning that purchased a ticket from a briefly-staffed booth for a bus that wasn't going to come, waited patiently to no avail, made inquiries that suggested I should wait longer, had a lovely, unhurried lunch, and finally had my suspicions confirmed by the smallest possible print in the schedule that no bus was imminent), I devised a new plan on the spot.